Sonoma Wine Country for Food Lovers 2-Day Itinerary

 Back to the Land

 From Sonoma, follow Highway 12 East and then Highway 116 West to Petaluma.
-Though Petaluma’s recently become the epitome of country chic, with a boutique-laden downtown district and a cluster of hip restaurants, this town’s still in touch with the agricultural roots that once earned it the nickname “egg capital of the world.”
+Petaluma has become the epitome of country chic, with a boutique-laden downtown district and a cluster of hip restaurants that contrasts its agricultural roots that once earned it the nickname “egg capital of the world.”
 The seamless marriage of farms and frills means that today, Petaluma’s the perfect place for a unique food adventure.

 Tara Firma Farms produces grass-fed beef and pastured poultry and pork, and offers free visitor tours on Saturdays and Sundays.
 You’ll witness a “fully operational example of what sustainable farming looks like.”
 Its farm store is open daily.